-For those who enjoy the sound of music or talking on the phone more than the sound of traffic, the LE grade's new 6.1-inch touch screen audio system includes AM/FM six-disc, in-dash CD changer with integrated satellite radio, Bluetooth hands-free phone capability with wireless music streaming via Bluetooth, MP3/WMA playback capability, USB port with iPod connectivity, auxiliary audio jack, auto sound leveling and six speakers.
+For those who enjoy the sound of music or talking on the phone more than the sound of traffic, the LE grade's new touch screen-based Entune audio system includes AM/FM six-disc, in-dash CD changer with integrated satellite radio, Bluetooth hands-free phone capability with wireless music streaming via Bluetooth, MP3/WMA playback capability, USB port with iPod connectivity, auxiliary audio jack, auto sound leveling and six speakers.

 An optional Convenience Package adds a power liftgate and a rear camera, while the Preferred Package includes a panoramic moonroof, navigation and Entune.

 The LE model is exclusively offered with the four-cylinder engines and buyers can choose from front- or all-wheel drive.

 Venza XLE represents the mid-grade trim level for the model, adding to the LE's list of standard equipment with leather for the seating surfaces, steering wheel and shift knob, a navigation system, Entune a four-way power passenger seat, multi-stage heated front seats, satin mahogany wood-grain-style interior trim pieces, an anti-theft system with alarm and engine immobilizer, Smart Key System with pushbutton start and illuminated entry and power rear liftgate and a back-up camera.